-Why a cabinet maker and clock maker of the Regency period would choose such a deity for the front of a clock is a bit of a mystery, but perhaps this is related to the popular subject at the time of using horology to determine longitude at sea, thereby taming the “sea monsters” that would result in many lost ships and death of sailors, through not knowing their longitude or position at sea.
+Why a cabinet maker and clock maker of the Regency period would choose the gilded bronze of such a deity for the front of a clock is a bit of a mystery, but perhaps this is related to the popular subject at the time of using horology to determine longitude at sea, thereby taming the “sea monsters” that would result in many lost ships and death of sailors, through not knowing their longitude or position at sea.
 Even though this cartel is not a marine clock obviously, the spirit of horology promised to make advances in this area, and perhaps this is why Ceto was used in this representation.

 12 March 2021 – update

 The disassembly and inspection continues, slowly and carefully.
 The socle (base) has been put aside for attention later, as has the movement.
 I’m focusing on the main violin-shaped clock case (the shape was characteristic of the Regency and early Louis XV period, and replaced the more straight lines found in Louis XIV clocks, some of them referred to as “Pendule religieuse”.
 The case has a few missing bits of veneer which will need to be replaced, though some of these are hidden underneath the bronzes.
 I am awaiting a piece of suitable veneer from a generous man who restores these old French clocks.